Persevering

 1. Maintain your integrity and dignity in the face of defeat.

-2. Let every interested party know of adverse consequences.
+2. Let every interested party know of the adverse consequences.

 3. Make immediate plans to fix anything urgent.